MateoNitro550/xxxwindowPolybarModule/README.md

     <img src="/assets/installationCommandLines.png"
 </p>

-In the **exex** section, it is necessary to indicate the location of the file [xxxwindow.sh](https://github.com/MateoNitro550/xxxwindowPolybarModule/blob/main/xxxwindow.sh) file.
+In the **exec** section, it is necessary to indicate the location of the file [xxxwindow.sh](https://github.com/MateoNitro550/xxxwindowPolybarModule/blob/main/xxxwindow.sh) file.

 ### Configuration